How do we develop new features?

 - Every Tuesday the work completed during the previous 7 days is reviewed by the TAMs, and the issues are closed.

-Customer-specific Trello boards are used to manage all stages of the process with our customers:
+Specific Trello boards are used to manage all stages of the process with our clients:

-The customer-specific Trello boards are set up to mirror these stages to provide maximum visibility of our process to our customers.
+The client Trello boards are set up to mirror these stages to provide maximum visibility of our process to our clients.
 It allows you to:

 - see the status of all your development at a glance,